elunna/hackem/hackem_changelog.md

 - [x] Like convicts, Necromancers now cannot tame anything other than undead.
 Instead of taming, the best that occurs will be pacifying the target.

 - Instead of starting with a pile of books or learning techniques, the Necromancer learns special Necromancy spells as they level up.
 As a holdover from Slash'EM, they still do start with the spell and spellbook of Drain Life.
-- When the following spells are learned - the Necromancer gets them for 100000 turns instead of the standard 20000.
+- When the following spells are learned - the Necromancer gets them forever.
 This is meant to simulate techniques, but also to encourage use of them throughout the entire game.
+- Necromancers are also protected from forgetting Necromancy spells due to amnesia or brain eating attacks.

 - [x] XP 2: CALL_UNDEAD (Level 1 spell)
     - When cast, acts like a magic whistle for undead.